gavff64/RubyNDS/README.md

 - Krzysztof Gabis for Parson, used by `mruby-json`.

 All third-party components remain the property of their respective authors and are distributed under their respective licenses.

+## License

+RubyNDS is available under the [MIT License](./LICENSE).

+You don't have to, but if you use RubyNDS for anything, please let me know!
+I'd love to see. 🙂